-The students’ educational experience began with a standardized application and interview process for various positions the week of June 25th.
+The students’ educational experience began with a standardized application and interview process for various positions the week of June 24th.
 Boys and girls participated in resume development, as well as interviewing and employment-readiness training.
-Each of the four study areas in the “work” component of the program utilize an entrepreneurship model to develop specific “products” associated with culinary arts, media production, and horticulture and landscaping.
-A fourth entrepreneurial skills development class works with the other program components to market their products and develop promotional materials.
-Assigned student teams collaborate on projects and develop specific skill sets relevant to the four job areas, and all students are paid stipends for their participation in the program.
+Each of the four study areas associated with the “work” component of the program utilized an entrepreneurship model to develop specific “products” associated with culinary arts, media production, and horticulture and landscaping.
+A fourth entrepreneurial skills development class worked with the other program components to market their products and develop promotional materials.
+Assigned student teams collaborated on projects and developed specific skill sets relevant to the four job areas, and all students have been paid stipends for their participation in the program.

-Boys and girls in the culinary class cater lunches on a daily basis for CJR programs and other non-profit organizations in the Waterbury area.
-The horticulture and landscaping class have created an herb and vegetable garden on the grounds of the Junior Republic’s Waterbury facility at 80 Prospect Street.
-Produce will be harvested through September and used by the culinary arts class.
-The horticulture and landscaping class also works on community beautification, including weeding and clean up along Prospect, Linden and Grove Streets.
+Boys and girls in the culinary class have catered lunches on a daily basis for CJR programs and other non-profit organizations in the Waterbury area.
+The horticulture and landscaping class created an herb and vegetable garden on the grounds of the Junior Republic’s Waterbury facility at 80 Prospect Street, and students have worked on community beautification projects, including weeding and clean up along Prospect, Linden and Grove Streets.

-“These grants enable at-risk adolescents who are associated with CJR’s Teen Pregnancy Prevention Program to have a productive and educational work experience, and to maintain the gains they have made during the school year through enrollment in a highly-structured, strength-based summer program,” he said.
-“This experience provides continuity over the summer and helps students develop practical skills that will facilitate their growth as responsible and contributing participants in the classroom, in their homes, and eventually, in the workplace,” he noted.
-CJR also conducts a teen pregnancy prevention program for boys and girls in East Hartford and Meriden.
+“These grants enable at-risk adolescents who are associated with CJR’s programs in Waterbury to have a productive and educational work experience, and to maintain the gains they have made during the school year through enrollment in a highly-structured, strength-based summer program,” stated CJR Executive Director Daniel W. Rezende.
+“This experience provides educational and continuity over the summer and helps students develop practical skills that will facilitate their growth as responsible and contributing participants in the classroom, in their homes, and eventually, in the workplace,” he noted.

 “Everyone can remember the importance of that first summer job.
 It’s a step toward adulthood and independence, and an opportunity to gain real-world work experience,” said Maria Falvo, President & CEO of the American Savings Foundation.
 “We invest in CJR because this is a great program that helps young people stay focused and engaged over the summer, while giving them career skills they will carry forward into the future.”